ISAAKiel/r_tutorial_caa_2018/README.md

 The workshop is primarily aimed at archaeologists who already have basic knowledge of R and radiocarbon data.
 Nevertheless, participants who do not yet have this experience are also welcome.

-This repository is used to provide documents and scripts for the Turorial.
+The development of this tutorial is a dynamic process that we would like to share and disclose through Github.
+Please note that data, scripts and texts in this "work-in-progress" archive may be incomplete and some scripts may not yet be functional.

 ## Basic informations